jnaidu/Developer-Portal-GitBook/managing_instances/hot_deploy_a_portal_war.md

-# Hot Deploy a portal WAR file to an instance
+# Hot Deploy a portal WAR
-some text
+Hot Deploy a portal WAR file to an instance

 ## Who can perform this function?
 * Solution Center Administrator